Disney's Polynesian Village Resort

 The Polynesian Village Resort is a Deluxe resort, and you will definitely feel like you are staying in the lap of luxury.
 Adults love the tropical island feel and kids love the volcano, waterslide, and zero entry pool.
 Everyone loves the view of the Magic Kingdom from the beach and the monorail that arrives right at your doorstep (not literally, but close enough).

 The Polynesian has some of the largest standard rooms at Walt Disney World.
 The average room is around 415 square feet in size.
-Some of the rooms even have 2 sinks, one inside the tub area and one outside.
 The Poly has 484 rooms and suites (which are located in the Tonga Longhouse).

 Most rooms have 2 queen size beds plus a day bed and sleep 5.
 Rooms are grouped into “longhouses.”
 Each longhouse has a name corresponding to an island nation in the Pacific Ocean and offers something special.